 Key Takeaways

-Living beyond cancer can present questions and concerns you might not have thought about during treatment.
+After a diagnosis of cancer can present questions and concerns you might not have thought about during treatment.
 Once you have adjusted to the phase after treatment, your next focus might be work – either returning to your previous job or finding a new one, which could lead you to wonder whether or not you should tell a prospective or new employer that you had cancer.

 Here we look at whether you need to tell prospective or new employers about your cancer history, as well as how to decide when and how to tell them.